MrMausl/Anton_OS/README.md

 This is a batch "operating system".
 Please dont take the "Operating system" part too seriously..

-Most of the code was made by me, however some fixes have been made by AI Take the code if you want it, but i dont know in what way it would be useful.
+Most of the code was made by me, however some fixes have been made by AI..
+Take the code if you want it, but i dont know in what way it would be useful.